 A central aspect of being a consultant, trainer, or speaker is that you usually have to go where the work is.
 People in many other businesses often need to travel frequently as well, of course.
-When I began consulting more than 20 years ago, I started to adopt some policies regarding how I would approach my business travel.
+When I began consulting 25 years ago, I started to adopt some policies regarding how I would approach my business travel.
 These policies have made my career as a road warrior much easier.
 Perhaps they’ll help you as well.

 Early in my career as a software development consultant and trainer, I had no idea how much work I was going to get, so I gratefully accepted every opportunity that came along.
 I was fortunate to get traction with the business quickly.
 As a consequence, I was doing a lot of traveling.
 My busiest travel year involved 137 flight segments and 131 nights in hotels.
 It didn’t take me long to decide that I: